lpipes/SARS_CoV_2_wastewater_surveillance/README.md

 	#Third remove 15 bases from the start of the reads
 	fastx_trimmer -f 15 -i reads_trimmed2.fastq -o reads_trimmed3.fastq

+Running `-d` will clean your reads in this way.
+Please make sure fastq_quality_trimmer is installed and in your path.

 # Usage
 `eliminate_strains` filters unlikely SARS-CoV-2 genomes, prints a mismatch matrix, and also runs the `EM_C_LLR.R` program, which needs to be in your path.